-Figures released this week show that parents have been fined £24 million for taking their children out of school during term-time to go on holiday.
+Figures released recently show that parents have been fined £24 million for taking their children out of school during term-time to go on holiday.
 There has been a significant increase in the number of fines issued over the years, and some local authorities appear much more likely to dish out monetary charges than others.
 So, what are these fines for and how much are they?

-A term time absence is any absence of a child from school that isn’t pre-approved.
+A term-time absence is any absence of a child from school that isn’t pre-approved.
 Previous legislation allowed schools to approve absences for family holidays for up to 10 days, however this changed in 2013 in a bid to crack down on term-time absences.

 With the removal of family holidays from the regulations, it no longer allows schools to approve leave unless there are ‘exceptional circumstances’.